towersvault/shinpokered/README.md

     - Full restore at max hp undoes the stat changes of brn/par
   - Full Restore when used in battle to heal HP now undoes the stat changes of brn/par
   - Pokedoll is disallowed during ghost marowak battle
+  - Encountering Missingno will not give 128 of the item in the sixth bag slot

 - Audio fixes